Dating

 What makes for an amazing hard launch?
 How to introduce your new partner to your friends

 The hard launch – announcing a new partner on social media – has become a modern relationship milestone.
 While a soft launch takes a subtle approach, like a shot of your hands clasped together without revealing any personal details, a hard launch is impossible to misinterpret or ignore.
 Tactics run the gamut from posting a loved-up photo to the grid, like Lizzo and boyfriend Myke Wright, to sharing a full-on couple’s photoshoot, like YouTube sensation Emma Chamberlain and her boyfriend Tucker Pillsbury (aka Role Model).
+Remember, there are no set rules to hard launching your relationship, but here are some tips and tricks to publicise your relationship.

 But while there are practically infinite ways to execute your hard launch, certain hard-and-fast rules apply to every relationship reveal.
 To help you avoid potential gaffes, we’ll start by going over these rules – then talk about what comes after the hard launch, from the ideal setting for real-life intros to how much stock you should put in your friends’ opinions.
 Let’s dive right in!